danbev/learning-ai/notes/trustification/task.md

-## AI/ML Investigation for Trusification
+## AI/ML Investigation for Trustification
 This task is about investigating the use of AI/ML for trusification and see if there are ways to add value using AI/ML for trustification.